Ad Blocker Detected

 The activated rhodopsin interacts with transducin (T), a type of GTP binding heterotrimeric protein.
 The transducin contains a bound-GDP α-subunit, β, and a γ-subunit all of which are attached together.
 When activated rhodopsin interacts with the bound GDP of the transducin, bound GDP is replaced by GTP from the cytosol.
 The α-subunit now bound with GTP gets dissociated and moves toward cGMP phosphodiesterase (PDE), an integral protein.

 GTP-bound α-subunit activates cGMP phosphodiesterase (PDE) by replacing its inhibitory by itself.
 The activated PDE degrades cGMP to 5‘GMP reducing the concentration of cGMP in the outer segment so that cGMP-gated channels be closed.
-Closed cation channels prevent the influx of Na+, & Ca++ and membrane is hyperpolarized sending signals to the brain.
+Closed cation channels prevent the influx of Na+, & Ca++ and membrane are hyperpolarized sending signals to the brain.

 Continuous efflux of Ca through Na+, Ca++ exchanger reduces the concentration of Ca in the cytosol.